GYG-be/gyg-be.github.io/GYGs.md

 permalink: /GYGs/
 ---

-We want everyone to find something they can work on ... look at the world through the lens of ***Venturing*** ...
+We want everyone to find side-hustles and profitable hobbies they can work on ... look at the world through the lens of ***Venturing*** ... in other words, put together a PLAN for how GYG can be used to make a difference in the world ...
+OR, ideally, you will put together a GYG that producings something that people want to pay so that the GYG is self-sustaining and actually pays employees a wage and offers investors a return on investment.

-***Venturing*** is our process of *intelligence gathering*; it is about ***engaging*** the world economically, culturally, thematically.

-We READ and accelerate how we read, using curated lists and AI-recommenders to search better.

-The point of annotification is read better, faster, more broadly, more deeply, to discern patterns better.

-Our approach is to have roughly 125 venturing ideas in the hopper, but we actually only focus on about 25 venture themes each a month, approximately one per day.

-There are five venture themes that our weekly focus ... it changes; they do not necessarily rotate according to any set plan; we could focus on the same five next week, but that's unlikely.

-There will be only ONE main venture theme that we are *sorta really* focusing on, every single day, at this time ... the main thing is to focus on the process of intelligence gathering and venturing.
+**GYGs philanthopies are far better than fundraising organizations** ... it's not remotely close ... the fundraising organizations that are out there primarily exist to fundraise in order to fundraise, ie check their annual reports if you think this isn't true.
+Fundraising for the sake of fundraising generates something to do and it pays the salaries of fundraising staff who are suckering well-intentioned guilt-ridden people to write checks so that they can pretend they are doing something ...ie, ***there's a lot less LYING, all the way around!!!*** So, instead of checkbook charity, pick a cause and start a GYG that makes a tiny difference, even if your stretch goal that you might not reach is just about raising awareness and nothing more than that ... a GYG is BETTER for your own soul, because it's about YOU and you actually CARING enough to do something RATHER than just writing a stupid check ... if you WORK on the issue SERIOUSLY and maybe spend a teensy amount of money on your expenses, it will be worth it if you just IMMERSE YOURSELF IN THE CAUSE and start to understand why the issue persists.

-# Listing of venture themes
+# Listing of our general venture themes

 1) 86400.guru